A Celtic Pilgrimage

 - All group tours, talks, museum visits, activities, ceremonies.

-- Private mini-bus with a professional driver for transport to all activities and hotels outside of Dublin.
+- Private mini-bus with a professional driver for transport to all activities.

 Not included: